What To Know

 The BBC iPlayer is still available on Sony TV models released in 2016 and later.

 That said, this app is only available in the UK.
 This geo-restriction applies to the BBC iPlayer website as well, meaning you will not be able to access any of its content outside of the UK.
-However, you may be able to bypass these restrictions by using a VPN to virtually change your location.
+However, you may be able to bypass these restrictions by using a VPN to change your location virtually.

 You can install a VPN onto your TV from the Google Play Store or install one onto your router.
 Once installed, change your location to the UK and try to access the BBC iPlayer again to see if it works.